-Charles Cobb Blackmon … son of Myron and Ellen Blackmon, he has one younger sister, Katie … resides in Atlanta, Ga., in the offseason...
-Born in Dallas, Tex., but was raised in Suwanee, Ga...Attended North Gwinnett High School, where he played baseball, basketball and football … three-time Academic Player of the Year...Was a Dean’s List student at Young Harris College, where he pitched and helped lead the Mountain Lions to back-to-back GJCAA titles...
-Transferred to Georgia Tech where he made the full-time transition from pitcher to outfielder … earned his Bachelor of Science in business administration with a concentration in finance from Georgia Tech in the fall of 2011 (while on the disabled list with a broken foot)...He and his father both participated in the 2016 Rockies Fantasy Camp at Salt River Fields...He is a big fan of Star Wars...Enjoys the outdoors and fishing in his free time...Twitter handle is @Chuck_Nazty … Instagram is @chuck__nazty.
+Charles Cobb Blackmon … son of Myron and Ellen … has one younger sister, Katie...
+He and his wife Ashley and their daughter Josie reside in Atlanta, Ga., in the offseason...
+Born in Dallas, Texas, but was raised in Suwanee, Ga...
+He and his father participated together in the 2016 Rockies Fantasy Camp at Salt River Fields...
+Enjoys the outdoors and fishing in his free time...
+Attended North Gwinnett High School, where he played baseball, basketball and football … three-time Academic Player of the Year...
+A Dean’s List student at Young Harris College, where he pitched and helped lead the Mountain Lions to back-to-back GJCAA titles...
+Transferred to Georgia Tech, where he made the full-time transition from pitcher to outfielder...
+Earned his bachelor’s degree in business administration with a concentration in finance from Georgia Tech in the fall of 2011 (while on the disabled list with a broken foot).

 Became the first center fielder to win the National League Batting Title since Willie McGee with the St. Louis Cardinals in 1990...Won his second consecutive Silver Slugger Award after leading the Major Leagues in hits (213), runs (137), triples (14) and total bases (386)...Set career highs in batting average (.331), games (159), runs (137), hits (213), triples (14), home runs (37), total bases (387), RBI (104), walks (65), on-base percentage (.399) and slugging percentage (.601)...His 213 hits were the fourth-most in franchise history, the most for a Rockies player and in the National League since Matt Holliday had 216 in 2007...Set a Major League record with 103 RBI from the leadoff position, surpassing Darin Erstad's previous mark of 100 set with the Angels in 2000...His 383 total bases from the leadoff position were also the most all-time … 37 home runs were the thirdmost all-time by a leadoff hitter, trailing Alfonso Soriano's 38 in 2002 with the Yankees and 39 in 2006 with the Nationals...Recorded 86 extra-base hits, the third-most by a leadoff hitter in Major League history and the most by a NL leadoff hitter...His 68 multi-hit games were a franchise record and the most in the National League since 2004 (Mark Loretta, Juan Pierre)...Became one of seven players (eight times) in MLB history to record at least 135 runs, 210 hits, 35 doubles, 14 triples, 35 home runs and 100 RBI in a single season … joins Stan Musial (1948), Joe DiMaggio (1937), Chuck Klein (1932), Al Simmons (1930), Lou Gehrig (1930, 1927) and Rogers Hornsby (1922)...Named the National League Player of the Month in May after batting .359 with 24 runs, six doubles, five triples, six home runs and 22 RBI … led the National League in hits, batting average and triples, tied for the lead in extra-base hits and finished fifth in RBI … his 42 hits tied the club record for hits in the month of May … the NL Player of the Week for May 22-28, after hitting .400 (12-for-30) with three home runs, 12 RBI, six runs scored, a double, a triple, and a stolen base over seven games...Selected by the MLB Players Alumni Association as the Rockies' 2017 Heart and Hustle Award Winner...Voted by the fans as the starting center fielder for the NL in the All-Star game, his second career All-Star selection and first career start … participated in the Home Run Derby and hit 14 home runs.